Coryf65/ChromeDevTools/README.md

 - The Manifest Starts our Chrome Extension

-- The Panel is what is display in our Inspector
+- The Panel is what displays inside our new Inspector Tool